-Mr. Janse van Rensburg confirmed that a quorum was present in terms of the rules of the Scheme and the meeting was properly constituted.
-Eleven members were present at the meeting, including Mr. R Mumford, the Chairman of the Imperialmed Audit Committee who is a member of Imperialmed.
+Mr. Janse van Rensburg welcomed everyone present.
+A quorum was present in terms of the rules of the Scheme and the meeting was properly constituted.
+Twenty-three members were present at the meeting, including Mr. R Mumford, the Chairman of the Imperialmed Audit Committee, who is a member of Imperialmed.

-1. APPROVAL OF THE MINUTES OF THE ANNUAL GENERAL MEETING HELD ON 13 JULY 2017
+1. APPROVAL OF THE MINUTES OF THE ANNUAL GENERAL MEETING HELD ON 12 JULY 2018

-The minutes of the Annual General Meeting held on 13 July 2017 were distributed to all members in advance and made available at the meeting.
+The minutes of the Annual General Meeting held on 12 July 2018 were distributed to all members in advance and made available at the meeting.
 The content of the minutes were approved as being a true reflection of the meeting.

-PROPOSED: Mr. J van der Walt SECONDED: Mr. C van Wyk
+PROPOSED: Mr. | van Vuuren SECONDED: Ms. L Robinson